 Natural, Stable, Prosperous

 Green represents the outdoors and environment.
-It is the clear choice for anything suggesting nature of having an organic quality.
+It is the clear choice for anything suggesting the nature of having an organic quality.
 It is the most balanced of colours giving an air of stability.
-In western cultures it represents money and financial security.
+In western cultures, it represents money and financial security.

 Serene, Trustworthy, Inviting